KaylCoulston/roboticsFinal/README.md

 ======================================

-install the following Ros-library.
+install the following dependencies

 $ sudo apt-get install ros-indigo-move-base-msgs

-In order to use it:
+Instructions to run test it:

-Connect the turtlebot to the workstation
+A map is required to be already saved on the turtlebot station Connect the turtlebot to the workstation
 Then ssh into the turtlebot and type the following command:

 $ roslaunch turtlebot_bringup minimal.launch